Azure Networking

 RG=rg-lb-prod

-# Zone-redundant public frontend IP (Standard SKU, all zones).
+# Zone-redundant public frontend IP (Standard SKU, served from all zones).

 az network public-ip create \